 To be seen as a true tourist, have a meal at Casa Dracula, the birthplace of Dracula.
 To get away from the hordes, climb up the covered wooden staircase to reach the Church on the Hill or to take a quiet walk through the Saxon cemetery.

-100km south east of Sighisoara is another of Romania’s most popular cities, Brasov.
-At this stage of our road trip most of the cities we’d come across were relatively small and quiet with tidy streets and low-rise housing.
+100km southeast of Sighisoara is another of Romania’s most popular cities, Brasov.
+At this stage of our road trip, most of the cities we’d come across were relatively small and quiet with tidy streets and low-rise housing.
 Brasov is quite the opposite.
-The historic old town was bustling with festivals, cafes and shops which were all crazy busy and the outskirts were full with high-rise apartments as far as the eye could see.
+The historic old town was bustling with festivals, cafes and shops which were all crazy busy and the outskirts were full of high-rise apartments as far as the eye could see.
 Brasov is exactly what I expected a Romanian city to be.

 After a quick look at Rasnov Citadel, we followed the tourist buses and made our way to Bran Castle.
 This is the castle people either claim as Dracula’s Castle or make a point of telling you it’s incorrect to call it Dracula’s Castle.
 Either way, Bran Castle is the most visited castle in Romania and it’s definitely worth a look.
 I loved my visit to Bran Castle for the delicious locally picked berries I bought at the front gate.

 Without a working GPS or map, finding Peles Castle was a bit of a nightmare.
 The handful of people I asked for directions had no idea how to find it and some had never even heard of it.
 But after a 20-minute walk through the forest one of the most gorgeous castles I’ve ever seen came into view.
 Peles is the most fairytale-like of all the castles in Romania and its Neo-Rennaissance timber-framed style is quite unique.